Kent55/lily/README.md

 - - -

 ## Chaining Flexibility
-Pico ORM allows for flexible query chaining.
+Lily (ORM) allows for flexible query chaining.
 The order in which you chain methods like `where`, `select`, `group`, `order`, and `limit` doesn't matter.
 You can apply them in any order, and the ORM will handle constructing the correct SQL query.
 #### Examples of Flexible Chaining
 ```typescript
 const result1 = await UserModel